teckcamp/teckcamp.github.io/privacy.md

 Please Do:
 - Get to know each other!
-- Encourage first time Meetup goers
+- Encourage first time meetup goers
-- Be respectful of reasons (visible/invisible) why folks haven’t been going to Meetups as often as others
+- Be respectful of reasons (visible/invisible) why folks haven’t been going to meetups as often as others
 - Give back to the community
-- Engage in conversation (Please use Threads for conversations :P)
+- Engage in conversation (Please use threads for conversations!)

 Please Don’t:
 - Sell your products or services